aaronjanse/asciidots/readme.md

 `:` - deletes dots traveling over it with a value of `0`
 `;` - deletes dots traveling over it with a value of `1`

+They may be preceded by a `@` to filter a dots by their id instead.

 ### Warps
 A warp is a character that teleports, or 'warps', a dot to the other occurrence of the same letter in the program.